This post may include affiliate links; for details, see our disclosure policy.

 How to boil beets: a tutorial

-We recommend cooking up a big batch, and then keeping them in the refrigerator for the week.
+We recommend cooking up a big batch of boiled beets, and then keeping them in the refrigerator for the week.
 Cooked whole beets will keep about 3 to 5 days in a sealed container.
 (Oh and make sure to make some beet hummus!
 You’ll thank us later.)
 Now, ready to get started?

 Boiling beets: cut off the beet greens